okcza515/OOAD2568/ModEd/core/authentication/README.md

 - `ErrUserNotFound`: User not found
 - `ErrUserExists`: User already exists
 - `ErrUnauthorized`: User does not have required privileges
+- `ErrRoleNotAllowed`: User's role is not allowed to access the program

 ## Security Notes

 1. Passwords are hashed using bcrypt before storage
 2. User sessions expire after the configured token expiry age
-3. Role-based access control is implemented through the `RequireAdmin` function
+3. Role-based access control is implemented through the `RequireAdmin` function and configurable role restrictions
 4. User deletion and role updates should be restricted to administrators

 ## Implementation Details

 - The `DBAuthProvider` uses GORM to interact with the database
 - User records are stored in the `DBUser` table with bcrypt-hashed passwords
 - The authentication menu provides a simple CLI for common user operations
+- Role-based access control can be configured per application instance